MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-service/entity-attribute-metadata.md

 ---
-title: Attribute data model | Microsoft Docs
+title: Attribute Metadata | Microsoft Docs
-description: Learn about the data model for attributes in the Common Data Service for Apps.
+description: Learn about the attribute metadata use in the Common Data Service for Apps.
 services: ''
 suite: powerapps
 documentationcenter: na